Scaling Pre-training to One Hundred Billion Data for Vision Language Models: Related Work

-\paragraph{Inclusive Models.} Recent studies have highlighted that popular techniques employed to enhance the performance of vision-language models, such as English-language-based filtering, may inadvertently diminish cultural understanding~\cite{goyal2022vision,nguyen2024multilingualdiversityimprovesvisionlanguage,richards2023does,pouget2024no,ananthram2024see}.
-Hence, we also evaluate cultural diversity in this work, as outlined in~\citet{pouget2024no}, which falls into two categories.
+\paragraph{Inclusive Models.} Recent studies have highlighted that popular techniques employed to enhance the performance of vision-language models, such as English-language-based filtering, may inadvertently diminish cultural understanding~\citep{goyal2022vision,nguyen2024multilingualdiversityimprovesvisionlanguage,richards2023does,pouget2024no,ananthram2024see}.
+In addition, quality filters, such as using CLIP similarity scores, were found to reduce the representation of demographic subgroups~\citep{hong2024s}.
+This lack of representation is further exacerbated by the inherent long-tail distribution of web-scale datasets, leading to poor generalization on diverse visual categories~\citep{parashar2024neglected}.
+Hence, we also evaluate cultural diversity, as outlined in~\cite{pouget2024no}, which falls into two categories.

 The first category, geo-localization, involves predicting the country or region of origin for an image using few-shot classification.
-The second category utilizes zero-shot classification on datasets curated from various geographical regions.
-Prominent examples within this category include Dollar Street~\cite{rojas2022dollar}, GeoDE~\cite{ramaswamy2024geode}, and Google Landmarks Dataset v2 (GLDv2)~\cite{weyand2020google}.
-Dollar Street comprises 38K images depicting household items from 63 countries.
-GeoDE features 62K manually annotated images collected from diverse geographic locations.
-Finally, GLDv2 contains 1,542 images representing 884 landmarks across 84 countries, enabling the assessment of model performance on recognizing culturally important locations.
-In our evaluations, we employ all three aforementioned datasets.
-For the zero-shot evaluation on Dollar Street, we adhere to the methodology used in~\citet{rojas2022dollar}, mapping 96 specific topics within the dataset to corresponding ImageNet classes.
-This mapping results in a curated subset of 21K images, which we utilize for our analysis.
-These geographically diverse benchmarks, employed collectively, provide a comprehensive framework for evaluating the impact of performance optimization techniques on cultural understanding within vision-language models.
+The second category utilizes zero-shot classification on datasets curated from various geographical regions, such as Dollar Street~\citep{rojas2022dollar}, GeoDE~\citep{ramaswamy2024geode}, and Google Landmarks Dataset v2 (GLDv2)~\citep{weyand2020google}.
+These datasets include household items and landmarks from diverse geographic backgrounds, enabling the assessment of model performance on recognizing culturally important locations.
+In our evaluations, we employ all three datasets.
+For zero-shot evaluation on Dollar Street, we adhere to the methodology used in~\cite{rojas2022dollar}, mapping 96 specific topics within the dataset to corresponding ImageNet classes.
+This mapping results in a subset of 21K images.